 Please submit a ticket for your campus T2 group to evaluate the software and possibly test it on a Windows 11 device.
 Since Windows 11 has been out for a couple of years now, most software is compatible with it.
 Again, at this time the upgrade is optional, so it is not mandatory that you upgrade.

-Once you click Install, it will install the upgrade to your computer.
+Once you click Download & Install, it will install the upgrade to your computer.

-6. I don't see the upgrade listed in the Software Center.
-What do I do?
+I don't see the upgrade listed in the Windows Update menu.
+What should I do?

 Please submit a ticket for your campus T2 group as your device may not be compatible with Windows 11 or it may have incompatible software preventing the upgrade from showing up.